+ADVERSE REACTIONS

-ADVERSE REACTIONS; Hypotension may occur during any treatment involving extracorporeal circulation.
+Hypotension may occur during any treatment involving extracorporeal circulation.
 Monitor the patient closely during the entire treatment.

-Transient pyretic reactions, 37.7-38.9° C (100-102° F), have been observed in some patients within 6-8 hours of reinfusion of the photoactivated leukocyte-enriched blood.
+Transient pyretic reactions, 37.7-38.90 C (100-1020 F), have been observed in some patients within 6-8 hours of reinfusion of the photoactivated leukocyte-enriched blood.
 A temporary increase in erythroderma may accompany the pyretic reaction.

 Treatment frequency exceeding labeling recommendations may result in anemia.

 Venous access carries a small risk of infection and pain.

+Important Safety Information for Methoxsalen Sterile Solution Used in Conjunction with THERAKOS[TM] CELLEX Photopheresis System

+CONTRAINDICATIONS

-Important Safety Information for Methoxsalen Used in Conjunction with THERAKOSTM Photopheresis CONTRAINDICATIONS; Methoxsalen is contraindicated in patients exhibiting idiosyncratic reactions to psoralen compounds.
-Patients possessing a specific history of a light sensitive disease state should not initiate methoxsalen therapy.
-Methoxsalen is contraindicated in patients with aphakia.
+Methoxsalen Sterile Solution is contraindicated in:

+- Patients exhibiting idiosyncratic reactions to psoralen compounds Detients with exhering - Patients with aphakia - Patients possessing a specific history of a light-sensitive disease state

-WARNINGS & PRECAUTIONS:
+SERIOUS WARNINGS & PRECAUTIONS

-Concomitant Therapy: Exercise care in treating patients who are receiving concomitant therapy (either topically or systemically) with known photosensitizing agents.
-Carcinogenicity: Oral administration of methoxsalen followed by cutaneous UVA exposure (PUVA therapy) is carcinogenic.
-Patient exhibiting multiple basal cell carcinomas or have a history of basal cell carcinoma should be diligently observed and treated.
-Teratogenicity: Methoxsalen may cause fetal harm when given to a pregnant woman.
-Women undergoing photopheresis should be advised to avoid becoming pregnant.
-Cataractogenicity: Patients should be told emphatically to wear UVA absorbing, wraparound sunglasses for twenty-four (24) hours after methoxsalen treatment, any time they are exposed to direct or indirect sunlight and whether they are outdoors or exposed through a window.
-Safety in children has not been established.
+- Concomitant Therapy: Exercise care in treating patients who are receiving concomitant therapy (either topically or systemically) with known photosensitizing agents. - Carcinogenicity: Oral administration of methoxsalen followed by cutaneous UVA exposure (PUVA therapy) is carcinogenic.
+Patients exhibiting multiple basal cell carcinomas or having a history of basal cell carcinoma should be diligently observed and treated. - Teratogenicity: Methoxsalen may cause fetal harm when given to a pregnant woman.
+Women undergoing photopheresis should be advised to avoid becoming pregnant. - Cataractogenicity: Patients should be told emphatically to wear UVA absorbing, wrap-around sunglasses for twenty-four (24) hours after methoxsalen treatment, any time they are exposed to direct or indirect sunlight and whether they are outdoors or exposed through a window. - Safety in children has not been established

-FOR MORE INFORMATION:
+FOR MORE INFORMATION